Kudu

 The two species look similar, though greaters are larger than lessers.
 A large adult male greater kudu stands over 5 ft tall at the shoulder, and a large male lesser kudu stands about 4 ft tall.
 Males of both species have long horns, which point upward and slightly back, curling in a corkscrew shape.

 Etymology

 The name of the animal was imported into English in the 18th century from isiXhosa iqhude, via Afrikaans koedoe.

-Kudu, or koodoo, is the Khoikhoi and seTswana name for this antelope.
+Kudu, or koodoo, is the Khoikhoi and seTswana name (Tholo is the Setswana name) for this antelope.
 Tragos (Greek) denotes a he-goat and elaphos (Greek) a deer.
 Strepho (Greek) means "I twist", and strephis is "twisting".
 Keras (Greek) means "horn".

 Habitat

 Lesser kudus occupy savanna near Acacia and Commiphora shrubs.
 They rely on thickets for protection, so they are rarely seen in the open.
 Their brown and striped pelts help to camouflage them in scrub environments.

 Behavior

 As in many other antelopes, male kudus can be found in bachelor groups, but they are more likely to be solitary.
-Their dominance displays tend not to last long and are generally fairly peaceful, consisting of one male making himself look big by making his hair stand on end.
+Their dominance displays tend not to last long and are generally fairly peaceful, consisting of one man making himself look big by making his hair stand on end.
 When males do have a face-off, they will lock their horns in a competition to determine the stronger puller; kudus' necks enlarge during the mating season for this reason.
 Sometimes two competing males are unable to unlock their horns and, if unable to disengage, will die of starvation or dehydration.
 Males are seen with females only in the mating season, when they join in groups of 5–15 kudus, including offspring.
 Calves grow quickly and at six months are largely independent of their mothers.

 A pregnant female will leave the herd to give birth to a single offspring.
 She will leave the newborn lying hidden for 4–5 weeks while coming back only to nurse it, which is the longest nursing period of any antelope species.
 Then the calf will start accompanying its mother for short periods.
 At 3 or 4 months, the calf will be with its mother constantly, and at about six months they will rejoin the group.

 When threatened, kudu will often run away rather than fight.
 Wounded bulls have been known to charge an attacker, hitting the attacker with their sturdy horn base rather than stabbing it.
 Wounded females can keep running for many miles without stopping to rest for more than a minute.
 They have a powerful kick and are capable of breaking a wild dog's or jackal's neck or back.
 They are good jumpers and can clear a 5-foot fence from a standing start.